lexingxie/cmLab/content/post/compute-power_howto.md

 ## Shared Storage

-There are SSDs installed in both `arco` and `braun`, you are not recommend to use them due to their small capacities (except source code), instead, large datasets are recommended to be stored in the following shared storage:
+There are SSDs installed in both `arco` and `braun` as /home or /, you are not recommend to use them due to their small capacities (except source code), instead, large datasets are recommended to be stored in the following shared storage:

-- /data: ?
+- /data: (doesn't exist)

-- /data1: ?
+- /data1: (doesn't exist)
-- /data2: ?
-TB, hosted on NFS server `zion`, automatic back-up?
+- /data2: 22 TB, hosted on NFS server `zion`, automatically mirrored nightly
-- /data3: ?
-TB, hosted on NFS server `zion`, automatic back-up?
+- /data3: 11 TB, hosted on NFS server `zion`, automatically mirrored nightly
-- /data4: ~20 TB, hosted on NFS server `zion`, automatic back-up?
+- /data4: 22 TB, hosted on NFS server `zion`, automatic back-up NOT YET UP
-- /localdata: ~ 8.2 TB hosted on `arco`, ~ 7.3 TB hosted on `braun`, NO automatic back-up?
+- /localdata: ~ 8.2 TB hosted on `arco`, ~ 7.3 TB hosted on `braun`, NO BACKUP

+## Software

+You can install software in /localdata using [Linuxbrew](http://linuxbrew.sh/) (no root permission required).
+For system-wide software (e.g. GPU drivers), voice on #compute-power and sudoers will help install.

 For Python users, it is recommended that you get your own [Anaconda](https://www.continuum.io/anaconda-overview) or [Miniconda](https://conda.io/miniconda.html) distribution and install it in /localdata.

-You can also install software in /localdata using [Linuxbrew](http://linuxbrew.sh/) (no root permission required).

 ## Usage